 To fix it, we need to match the SIP address and SMTP:

 - if Active Directory schema is extended for Lync/Skype: modify SIP address in msRTCSIP-PrimaryUserAddress to match primary SMTP of proxyAddresses

-- otherwise: add a sip: adress which match the primary SMTP address.
+- otherwise: add a sip: address which matches the primary SMTP address in proxyAddresses

 Skype relies on the Global Address List to check the SMTP and SIP matching.
 So it has to be updated on a server side.

 For Exchange On-Premise, you can use: